Thread Brow Lift in Scottsdale, AZ 85260

 First 48 Hours

-Mild soreness, swelling, and bruising at the insertion points occur in some cases.
-A sensation of tightness or mild pulling in the brow and forehead is normal as the threads settle.
-These common side effects often resolve within days.
+Mild soreness, swelling, and bruising at the insertion points can occur.
+A sensation of tightness or mild pulling in the brow and forehead is normal as the threads settle, and usually resolves within days.
 Sleep on your back with your head elevated.
 Avoid makeup, facial massage, and alcohol.

 Thread brow lift recovery — post-procedure aftercare